Table of Contents

 But to keep this energy up and grow the business, the publisher needed resources.
 And in most cases, this is when funding comes in.
 PopSugar was no different.
 The publisher looked into its current financial position and identified the requirements.

 The first round of funding

-One such investment was done by Sequoia Capital in Sugar Publishing in 2006.
+One such investment was made by Sequoia Capital in Sugar Publishing in 2006.
 Being one of the fastest-growing blog networks, the publisher raised ~$5 million in Series A funding led by Michael Moritz.
-Although there were no words on the valuation of Sugar Publishing, the pre-money valuation of the company was expected to be around ~$12 – $15 million (Src).
+Although there were no words on the valuation of Sugar Publishing, the company’s pre-money valuation was expected to be around ~$12 – $15 million (Src).

 “Brian and Lisa have come up with a concoction that is suited for the women of today and tomorrow who will look at the world very differently than the women of yesterday,”

 Now that the publisher had the cash to run the business, the next step was adding a pool of writers and editors and building a sales team.

 Driving more traffic to your website is easier said than done, especially when you’ve limited writers and editors.
 Besides, having more ideas and tips would be best to keep your traffic growing.
 The PopSugar faced the same dilemma.
 Then, user-generated content got a lot of attention.
 Everyone looked to embrace it through articles, reviews, photos, etc.